Marchesiello/IBM-IT-Project-Management-Capstone/README.md

 Open the Project Close-Out Report Template document and fill in the details.

 Save your report with a meaningful name and also save it as a PDF, such as AHI Project Close-Out Report.

+# Module 5: Overview and Project Submission Requirements

+# Objective:

+Provide an overview of Module five and its submission requirements

+# Introduction

+Welcome to Module 5.
+In this module, you'll complete your final project.

+To submit your final project, you'll submit the PDF copies of the following project artifacts you completed during the course labs for peer review:

+Project Charter
+Work Breakdown Structure (WBS)
+Risk Register
+Product Backlog
+Status Report
+Close-Out Report
+You can earn a total of 50 points for 6 tasks in this final project.Your peers who are also completing this assignment within the same session will grade your final project.
+You will also grade your peers.

+Note: You can take as many breaks as needed between the exercises.